JPA, Step-by-Step

 JPA database access must be done in a transaction.
 Note how the @Transactional

-annotations are specified together on the method to mark a JPA transaction
+and @JpaUnit annotations are specified together on the method to mark a JPA transaction

-happening on unit myUnit
+happening on unit myUnit.

 Bonus: Custom repository

-The base operations provided by the Repository
+The base operations provided by the Repository interface are useful but

 often not enough, especially if you want to define business-oriented persistence operations for a particular aggregate.